DijanaPenic/DDD-VShop/README.md

 docker-compose up
 ```

-It will create following services:
+It will create the following services (separate for testing and development):
-- two EventStore databases (EventStoreDB): one for testing and one for application.
+- Two EventStore databases (EventStoreDB)
-- two relational databases per module (Postgres): one for testing and one for application.
+- Two relational databases per module (Postgres)

 ## Technology